A future built on every breath

 The C-SC Difference

-You will earn your degree through a partnership with Blessing-Rieman College of Nursing & Health Sciences in Quincy, Ill.
-You complete general education courses and prerequisite courses during your first year on the C-SC campus.
-The program allows you to learn the skills needed to provide therapeutic and diagnostic services to patients with heart and lung disorders.
-You will begin respiratory courses during your sophomore year, practicing your skills at the state-of-the art Blessing Simulation Center.
-You will complete over 900 hours of clinical experiences.
+You will earn your degree through a partnership with Blessing-Rieman College of Nursing & Health Sciences in Quincy, Illinois.
+During your first year on the C-SC campus, you will complete general education and prerequisite courses that establish a strong foundation for advanced study.
+The program prepares you to deliver therapeutic and diagnostic services to patients with heart and lung disorders, beginning with respiratory care courses in your sophomore year.
+You will practice essential skills in the state-of-the-art Blessing Simulation Center and complete more than 900 hours of clinical experience throughout the program.

 - Minimum high school GPA of 3.0 on a 4.0 scale